IgnacioNMiranda/jamstack-scripts/README.md

 # jamstack-scripts

-Scripts to perform CRUD operations against services like:
+Scripts to perform CRUD operations against the following services:

 - Contentful
 - Algolia
-- ...

 ## Getting Started

 1. Install dependencies using `yarn` (install it using `npm i -g yarn` if you don't have it)
 2. Clone `.env.example` to a `.env` file and set your variables
-3. Run script with `SCRIPT_PATH=<script-path> yarn start`
+3. Run `yarn start`

+## Adding new scripts

+Add a new TS file inside the existing scripts/_service_ folders.

+To add a new service:

+1. Create a new folder inside `src/scripts/` named as the service and add your script into it
+2. Add the new service client (if needed) in the `src/clients/` folder.
+3. Add environment variables to `src/environment.ts` and also an example of them inside `.env.example`.

 ## License